 This gift is available to all, today, not just a special few.
 God will give it to you when you need it most.

 Let’s begin with my (tentative) translation.
+For other translations please click on biblegateway.com.

-4 There are a variety of gifts, but the same Spirit.
-5 There are a variety of services, and the same Lord.
-6 And there are a variety of workings, but the same God who works everything in everyone.
-7 To each the manifestation of the Spirit is given towards the common benefit.
-8 For to one person is given through the Spirit a message of wisdom; to another person a message of knowledge by the same Spirit; 9 To a different person faith by the same Spirit; to a different person the gifts of healings by the one Spirit; 10 To a different person workings of miracles; to a different person prophecy; to a different person discernings of spirits; to a different person kinds of (prayer and praise) languages; to another person an interpretation of (prayer and praise) languages; 11 The one same Spirit works and distributes all these things to each particular individual as he wills.
+7 To each one the manifestation of the Spirit is given towards the common benefit.
+8 For to one person is given through the Spirit a message of wisdom; to another person a message of knowledge according to the same Spirit; 9 To a different person faith by the same Spirit; to another person the gifts of healings by the one Spirit; 10 To another person works of miracles; to another person prophecy; to a another person discernings of spirits; to a different person kinds of (prayer and praise) languages; to another person an interpretation of (prayer and praise) languages; 11 The one and the same Spirit works and distributes all these things to each different individual person, just as he wills.
 (1 Cor.
-12:4-11)
+12:4-11) |

 For a commentary on how to organize these gifts, please click on this post: